 Keys to Collecting Washington Quarters

 You'll find that coin dealers have an ample supply of both circulated and uncirculated coins.
 However, the uncirculated coins listed above may require some searching across several dealers or online to find the date and grade that you are looking for at the price you are willing to pay.
 Finding clad uncirculated examples that have relatively few bag marks should not be a problem.
 Look for a good strike and beautiful eye appeal when selecting specimens for your collection.

-The intermediate and advanced collector will endeavor to find coins that are well struck and have minimal bag marks on them.
+The intermediate and advanced collectors will endeavor to find coins that are well struck and have minimal bag marks on them.
 You can tell if a coin is well struck by looking at the reverse side and inspecting the feathers on the eagle's breast.
-Additionally, look at the high points on the coin's design for indication of wear.
+Additionally, look at the high points on the coin's design for an indication of wear.

 Advanced collectors may also want to add proof issues to their Washington quarter collection.
 Proof coins were struck beginning in 1936 and continuing through 1942 when production ended because of World War II.
 Production resumed in 1950 and continued through 1964.
-Because of the coin shortage in 1965, the United States Mint suspended production of proof coins.
+Because of the coin shortage in 1965, the United States Mint suspended the production of proof coins.
 To appease collectors, the mint produced special mint strike coins for Special Mint Sets.
 These special mint sets were issued from 1965 until 1967.
 Proof production resumed in 1968 and continued through the end of the series in 1998.